OHME! Foods: Crafting a Credible Experience

 Guiding Purchases

-Participants told us that the product page had too much going on, so we organized images to add structure and reduce cognitive load.
-We also changed the hierarchy to focus on important info and limited options to reduce choice freezing.
+Participants told us that the product page had too much going on, so we organized images to add structure and reduced cognitive load through improved visual hierarchy in the purchasing modal.
+We also removed unnecessary Tiktok media and replaced it with customer reviews to increase trust in the product.

 Nourishing the User Experience: OHME Foods!
 Final Designs